All Episodes

 But look, I was the campaign manager for the winning part of the campaign.

-Nobody ever handed me a file or dossier and said you need to see this.
+Nobody ever handed me a file or dossier and said, you need to see this.

-You d if I needed negative information about Hillary Clinton, I looked at Hillary Clinton.
+If I needed negative information about Hillary Clinton, I looked at Hillary Clinton.

 She was like a walking treasure trove of negativity.

-It was actually funny yesterday when uh Jared said, well, after election day, if you asked me who the Russian ambassador is, I wouldn't have been able to tell you.
+It was actually funny yesterday when Jared said, well, after election day, if you asked me who the Russian ambassador is, I wouldn't have been able to tell you.

-I thought that was funny.
+That was funny.

 Kellyanne, thanks for stopping by.